cniblock/Walking-Anglesey/README.md

 In future updates, we plan to add the following features to enhance the user experience and functionality of the Walk Anglesey website:

-* User Profiles: Allow users to create and customize their own profiles.
+* **User Profiles**: Allow users to create and customize their own profiles.
-* Favorite Walks: Enable users to save their favorite walks for easy access later.
+* **Favorite Walks**: Enable users to save their favorite walks for easy access later.
-* Like Functionality: Implement a like feature for users to express their appreciation for specific walks and posts.
+* **Like Functionality**: Implement a like feature for users to express their appreciation for specific walks and posts.
-* Wildlife Section: Add a dedicated section for wildlife sightings and information, enriching the content with details about the flora and fauna encountered on walks.
+* **Wildlife Section**: Add a dedicated section for wildlife sightings and information, enriching the content with details about the flora and fauna encountered on walks.
-* Photo Drop Box: Create a section where users can share their own images from walks, contributing to a community-driven gallery.
+* **Photo Drop Box**: Create a section where users can share their own images from walks, contributing to a community-driven gallery.
-* Social Sharing: Integrate social media sharing options for users to share walks on their social networks.
+* **Social Sharing**: Integrate social media sharing options for users to share walks on their social networks.

 These features aim to build a more interactive, engaging, and community-focused platform for all users.